 For the Community, From the Community: A Conversation with Marcos Trinidad

 Systemic Barriers Hinder Bird Research, Say 124 Latin American Ornithologists

 Culture at Audubon

-Across the country Audubon is helping create the movement of the future.
-Our fellowship initiative is tangible proof of the organization's commitment to the future of the conservation movement and to developing the next generation of leaders.
-Audubon fellows and apprentices are leaders-in-training in the disciplines of environmental communications, conservation education, field organizing, field biology, public policy, geospatial information systems, and much more.
-To apply for an Audubon fellowship, check our careers page.
+Fellowships: Our fellowship initiative is one facet of the organization's commitment to developing the next generation of leaders.
+Audubon fellows are leaders-in-training in the disciplines of environmental communications, conservation education, field organizing, field biology, public policy, geospatial information systems, and much more.
+To learn more about Audubon fellowships, check our fellowships page and then head to our careers page.

 Audubon welcomes everyone who finds delight in birds and nature.
 No matter where a volunteer was born, or how they came to the United States, we value their contribution to our science and conservation programs.

 Get Audubon in Your Inbox